 Of course you can’t and shouldn’t “trick” your partner into going to marriage therapy.
 However, you can try to encourage them to see the value in giving it a try.
 Here are a few tips for encouraging your spouse to join you in marriage therapy and in turn improve your relationship:

 If you think that marriage therapy could play a role in recovering or improving your marriage, it’s worth having an extensive conversation with your partner about this opportunity.
-And if you’re both ready to begin the therapeutic process, the mental health professionals at Thriveworks Newton are ready too.
+And if you’re both ready to begin the therapeutic process, the mental health professionals at Thriveworks Counseling in Newton, MA are ready too.

-Schedule Marriage Therapy Session at Thriveworks Newton Today
+Schedule Marriage Therapy Session at Thriveworks Counseling in Newton Today